petepm/Singleton/lyrics.md

   be so nerve-wracking.
 * Lots of "i" in this song.
 Is this a math joke?!?!?!
 * Not enough courage to try for the connection I want
+* A couple dragons
+* Compliments with caveats
+* Left the shelter